 Epictetus proceeded Marcus Aurelius in the stoic philosophy timeline and greatly influenced the latter’s own thinking.
 In his writings, Epictetus espoused the idea that things that are not within one’s control should not control one’s emotions and actions.
 It is better to focus on what is controllable and channel one’s actions towards decisions that will achieve apatheia or objectivity in the face of life’s challenges and successes.

 Again, this is very useful in planning and maintaining asset allocation.
 In recent newsletters, we have documented investor behavior.
 In particular, we have highlighted the fact that individual investors were net sellers of stocks in the five years ended in 2012 despite the attractiveness of valuations.
 These investors became net buyers only one year ago.
 These investors were making decisions based on events and outcomes that they could not control.
 As always, we believe that through the planning and implementation process, one should establish an allocation that they can stick with in the face of adverse conditions in markets.

 Look back over the past, [with its changing empires that rose and fell,] and you can foresee the future too. – Marcus Aurelius, Meditations

 In a final quote from Meditations, we can draw further parallels to planning and investing.
 Particularly, major, market moving events will occur on a fairly regular basis.
 These are out of our control.
 The outcomes or implications, when viewed over longer time frames, are reasonably predictable.
 They will be the same outcomes that have occurred in the past.
-Economies will normalize, markets will recover and investors will be rewarded for abstaining from rash judgments in the midst of an emotional peak.
+Firstly, economies will normalize.
+Markets will recover.
+Further, investors will be rewarded for abstaining from rash judgments in the midst of an emotional peak.